annasong93/DigitalElectronics/README.md

 2. Color

 Led color is controlled by the vibration sensor.
 When the sensor detects more vibration the color will vary.

+1. make it
+2. do it
+3. crash it